microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

+### RequirementType

+The `RequirementType` property of a feature flag is used to determine if the filters should use `Any` or `All` logic when evaluating the state of a feature.
+If `RequirementType` is not specified, the default value is `Any`.

+* `Any` means only 1 filter needs to evaluate to true for the feature to be enabled.
+* `All` means every filter needs to evaluate to true for the feature to be enabled.

 ### Feature Filter Alias Namespaces

 All of the built-in feature filter alias' are in the 'Microsoft' feature filter namespace.
 This is to prevent conflicts with other feature filters that may share the same simple alias.
 The segments of a feature filter namespace are split by the '.' character.
 A feature filter can be referenced by its fully qualified alias such as 'Microsoft.Percentage' or by the last segment which in the case of 'Microsoft.Percentage' is 'Percentage'.

 ## Targeting

 Targeting is a feature management strategy that enables developers to progressively roll out new features to their user base.
 The strategy is built on the concept of targeting a set of users known as the target _audience_.
-An audience is made up of specific users, groups, and a designated percentage of the entire user base.
+An audience is made up of specific users, groups, excluded users/groups, and a designated percentage of the entire user base.
 The groups that are included in the audience can be broken down further into percentages of their total members.

 The following steps demonstrate an example of a progressive rollout for a new 'Beta' feature: